 “The BTCC was already big for the reasons stated above but Mansell fever took the Championship to an even higher level than before.”

 In the latter parts of 1998, the rivalry for the title with Rickard Rydell got very heated!
 How was the relationship at the time with Rickard & do you speak to him now?

 “I had known Rickard well from our time in Japan racing F3, F3000 and Group C together and we had lived in Gotemba next to Fuji.
 It was just a spat on that weekend which served to highlight how high the stakes were in BTCC at that time, we are still good friends and more recently have raced in Argentina together in the Works Honda Petrobas Team.”

 In 1999, you moved to Ford and teamed up with Prodrive and Alain Menu.
 It is often spoke about how big the budget there was, how did it compare to any other touring car operation?

 “The level of technology and budget were at a pinnacle and if the truth be known, totally unsustainable.
-As a 3 car Team, I had 2 of the most competitive Team mates in Alain Menu and Rickard Rydell, it was a great experience.”
+As a three car Team, I had two of the most competitive team mates in Alain Menu and Rickard Rydell, it was a great experience.”